-Warm Fig & Prosciutto Goat Cheese Dip (HUGE hit with you guys over the holiday,) Homemade Cream of Mushroom Soup (ate so much of the batch Ben made for our Thanksgiving Green Bean Casserole that it turned out sad and soupy #sorrynotsorry,) and Caesar Spinach and Artichoke Dip (drooooool) all deserved their moment in the spotlight, but today we’re talking dinner.
+Warm Fig & Prosciutto Goat Cheese Dip (HUGE hit with you guys over the holiday,) Homemade Cream of Mushroom Soup (ate so much of the batch Ben made for our Thanksgiving Green Bean Casserole that he had to make another batch #sorrynotsorry) and Caesar Spinach and Artichoke Dip (drooooool) all deserved their moment in the spotlight, but today we’re talking dinner.
 A healthy, colorful, filling dinner to be exact – Bacon, Spinach and Mushroom Sweet Potato Noodles!

 If you don’t have a spiralizer yet, this is the perfect time to add one to your holiday wish list.
 Not only is spiralizing – or turning vegetables into long, spaghetti-like strands of “pasta” – a great way to incorporate more vegetables into your diet, but it makes cooking FUN!
 Especially for kids.
 Lincoln gets so excited anytime I pull ours out to zip through a sweet potato, zucchini, cucumber or onion.
 It’s like magic to a child (ok, me too) and it makes convincing them to eat their vegetables a whole heck of a lot easier.
 Let’s see here, a plate of peas or a bowl of curly sweet potato pasta?
 No contest!

 Start by crisping 4 bacon strips in a large, 12″ skillet over medium heat.
-I’m brand loyal to Applegate Naturals Reduced Sodium Sunday Bacon which has an excellent ingredient list and zero preservatives other then salt and celery powder.
 Scoop the crisped bacon onto a plate, reserving the bacon grease in the skillet.

 Turn the heat up to medium-high then add 1 small minced shallot and 8oz sliced mushrooms.
 Saute until the mushrooms release their liquid then begin to turn golden brown, 5 minutes or so.